rickyegl/Final-Project/README.md

 # Initial Impact
 The impact of this project is for positively affecting students who lack the ability to always be with a teacher in case of lacking one.
-This making possible the ability to have an accessible AI assistant tool for learning in any subject asked the AI.
+This making possible the ability to have an accessible AI assistant tool for learning in any subject asked the AI in any given moment.